n-WN/my-stars/README.md

 *   [MoonshotAI/Kimi-Audio](https://github.com/MoonshotAI/Kimi-Audio) - Kimi-Audio, an open-source audio foundation model excelling in audio understanding, generation, and conversation

 *   [Fosowl/agenticSeek](https://github.com/Fosowl/agenticSeek) - Fully Local Manus AI.
 No APIs, No $200 monthly bills.
-Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460 (Beware of fake)
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460 (Beware of fake account)

 *   [meta-llama/PurpleLlama](https://github.com/meta-llama/PurpleLlama) - Set of tools to assess and improve LLM security.